Nashville Fairgrounds: Sports Arena

 On January 29, 2011, there was a "Tribute to the Fairgrounds" pro wrestling event, highlighting many of the Memphis-area wrestling legends who helped make the arena famous, with the main event being Jerry "The King" Lawler vs "Superstar" Bill Dundee in front of a sold-out crowd of 1,700.

 Beginning in 2012, Crossfire Entertainment used the Sports Arena for their live events.
 They hosted "Tribute to the Fairgrounds" events before the proposed demolition, but later used it as a primary location for their shows.
 On August 4, 2012, Crossfire Wrestling announced TV production would return to the Nashville Fairgrounds Sports Arena, thanks to Paramount Pictures, as they were to be hosting HD/3D TV Tapings there.
 To add on to this, Crossfire was to be the first professional wrestling organization to be shot in 3D.
 On February 17, 2013, Crossfire Wrestling announced that they had to cease operations, leaving the venue empty for the time being.

 On September 6, 2013, TCW Wrestling's "Tennessee Takeover" was held at the Sports Arena, which was the first event held in the arena since January 2013.
 On June 22, 2014, the first-ever live televised pay-per-view for Ring of Honor, Best in the World 2014, was held at the venue.

 On October 21, 2018, the National Wrestling Alliance held its 70th-anniversary show in the building.
 Impact Wrestling returned to The Asylum on January 6, 2019 with a PPV event called Homecoming.

-Impact Wrestling again returned to The Asylum on June 19, 2022, to celebrate 20 years of Slammiversary.
-Jordynne Grace won the first ever Queen of the Mountain match to become Impact Knockouts World Champion for the second time in her career.

-The venue hosted the Starrcast wrestling convention in July 2022.